MakerSCAD/makerscad-docs/source/CAD.rst

 Using the part block
 =============================

-It's nice to be able to return different shapes, but most objects in real world are a mix of different shapes.
+It's nice to be able to return different basic shapes, but most objects in real world are a mix of different shapes that create a complex shape.
 Thats the what the Part  block is for! this one is found under the CAD/tools library

 .. figure:: /_static/ex2.png